Seven ways you can make money as a fitness blogger

 Exercising is not the only way to get fit and healthy.
 Today most people use a combo of workouts and healthy meals.
 That’s what really works. meal plans can also be a way to raise money from your blog, by creating and selling your own personal meal plans.

 It’s forecasted that the global sports equipment market will reach a value of $89 billion by 2025, giving fitness products enormous profit potential.
-You can create QR Codes that link to video tutorials that show buyers how to best use products, and there are dozens, if not hundreds of different types of equipment, gadgets, apps and more you can sell on your blog.
+You can make a QR Codes that link to video tutorials that show buyers how to best use products, and there are dozens, if not hundreds of different types of equipment, gadgets, apps and more you can sell on your blog.

 4) Use advertisement space